l31g/coral/docs/final/markdown.md

 	We were implementing our compiler in OCaml, which is a language that was new to all of us.
 In addition, none of us had programmed in a functional language before.
 Thus, not only were we confronted by the task of writing a compiler, but the actual implementation was somewhat foreign to us.
 Thus, we ran into all sorts of OCaml syntax errors.
 However, we quickly learned that a lot of our problems were tricky, and that Stack Overflow wasn't too helpful with OCaml syntax errors.
 Our best resources therefore became each other, and it was often much quicker to have a teammate help you debug than to search aimlessly on the internet for the solution to your syntax error.
 Turns out Columbia students are pretty bright.

 * ***Functional Languages Are Powerful Tools*** :
 	Originally, we mostly decided to implement our compiler in OCaml just for the heck of it.
 We had heard from peers who took PLT with Prof. Edwards (and who had therefore used OCaml) that OCaml is great for compilers, and that could not have been more true.
 It took some getting used to the way of thinking about programming in a functional mindset, but we quickly learned just how powerful OCaml is.
-It allows us to write compicated recursive functions quickly and efficiently, and it amazed us how much we could do with so few lines of code.
-Not only this, but once you can get OCaml to compile, it generally works, which meant that we didn't need to do much debugging beyond sytax errors.
+It allows us to write complicated recursive functions quickly and efficiently, and it amazed us how much we could do with so few lines of code.
+Not only this, but once you can get OCaml to compile, it generally works, which meant that we didn't need to do much debugging beyond syntax errors.
 We all think using OCaml was a great decision, and we recommend it to future teams wholeheartedly.

 ###Individual Lessons###